valleyofdoom/limit-nvpstate/README.md

 Place the program folder somewhere safe and enable "Add To Startup" in the File menu.
 Populate the process exclusion list with applications you do not wish P-States to be limited for while the application's window is in the foreground.

 Note that closing the application by clicking "exit" in the tray menu will unlimit P-States before closing.
 If the program ends abruptly (ending the process in task manager), the unlimit action will not be executed when exiting.

+Disclaimer: applications running in fullscreen mode (legacy flip), may not be detected when in the foreground.
+When a fix/alternative is developed, this disclaimer will be removed.